5 Health Benefits of Sleeping in Your Recliner

 “A semi-reclined position can help with medical conditions where a person experiences difficulty breathing.
 For instance, a semi-reclined position decreases severity of sleep apnea.
 It also helps with snoring as well as with circulatory problems, and many people do find them more comfortable than beds.”

-Sleeping in your recliner has many health benefits.
-However, if you pick a recliner that doesn’t fit your body you may experience unnecessary neck, back, and leg pain.
+However, if you pick a recliner that doesn’t fit your body type you may experience unnecessary back, neck, and leg pain.

-You can make sure you prevent these avoidable aches and pains by downloading our guide to finding the perfect recliner.
+You can make sure you prevent these avoidable aches and pains by downloading our guide to finding the perfect recliner for free.

-Here are some more resources you may like to take a look at before you go recliner shopping:
+Still need to do research before making your purchase?
+Here are some additional resources to check out before you go recliner shopping: